-2. Background
+2.1.
+Background

-The framework presented in this paper builds heavily on two existing concepts that we adapt for our usage, namely causality and ACI.
+The framework presented in this paper builds heavily on two existing concepts that we adapt for our usage, namely causality and AIF.
 Although these topics might be known to some readers, we provide this section to ensure a solid understanding of their core aspects and terminology.
-Furthermore, since both concepts are not native to computer science (or distributed systems), we highlight intersections with these fields as far as possible.
+Furthermore, since both concepts are not native to computer science (or distributed systems), we highlight existing intersections as far as possible.

-2.1.
-Causality and Causal Network Graphs
+2.1.1.
+Causality and causal network graphs

 Causality allows modeling causal relations between events or variables.
-While spurious correlations can mislead and hide the true causes, causality answers why a specific event happened.
+While spurious correlations are misleading and hide the true causes, causality answers why an event happened.
 However, to identify causal relations, specific experiments and consideration of expert knowledge are required.
-To define a general theory for causality, Pearl [8] proposed Structural Causal Models (SCMs).
+To define a general theory of causality, Pearl [8] proposed Structural Causal Models (SCMs).
 Such a mathematical model can be expressed through causal graphs, e.g., as Directed Acyclic Graph (DAG).
-Thus, variables in the graph can be arranged from cause to consequence.
+Thus, variables can be arranged from cause to consequence.